 Sojourners include the residents of Piedmont Health Care Center and Specialty Care Assisted Living, family, friends, staff and the general public.
 This sacred space and park is a handicap accessible public garden site that utilizes a shaded concrete “portal” to begin the journey.
 A circular "pathway" surrounds a cascading water fountain, wind chimes, birdhouses/feeders, butterfly feeders and benches all surrounded by shrubbery to stimulate interaction with nature (sun, water, wind, wildlife and plants).
 Two concrete circular “destination” sites extend off the circular pathway to invite the sojourner to interact with two massive sundials, which create shadows from the sun to measure the endless motion of time.

 The “Timeless Seasons in the Sun” Open Spaces Sacred Places Garden is a planned journey of the sojourners through four design styles: portal, pathway, destination, and surrounding.

-We are soliciting your support for a major fundraiser project at the Timeless Seasons in the Sun Sacred Space to be located on the campus of the Piedmont Health Care Center.
-This project presents an opportunity for you, the public, to purchase an engraved brick paver to honor your loved one with their name permanently engraved on the brick or to represent your business or other commitment to the community.
+We are soliciting your support for a major fundraiser project at the Timeless Seasons in the Sun Open Spaces Sacred Places to be located on the campus of the Piedmont Health Care Center.
+This project presents an opportunity for you to purchase an engraved brick paver to honor your loved one with their name permanently included in this space.
+Bricks can also represent a business or other community commitment.
 Your brick will be located in one of the following zones:

-- Zone 3: Along the Seasons’ pathways; which extends from the PHCC Memory Care walkway to the Reflecting Pool/Flowing Water Fountain, located in the center of the garden; and all along the pathways connecting the entrance and portals.
+Along the Seasons pathways, which extends from the PHCC Memory Care walkway to the Reflecting Pool/Flowing Water Fountain, located in the center of the garden; and all along the pathways connecting the entrance and portals.